 Timely and enlightening, How to Prepare for Climate Change is an indispensable guide for anyone who read The Uninhabitable Earth or The Sixth Extinction and wants to know how to make smart choices for the upheaval ahead.

-David Pogue is a columnist at The New York Times, host of seventeen science specials on PBS NOVA, and the five-time Emmy Award–winning technology and science correspondent for CBS Sunday Morning.
-He is the New York Times bestselling author of the Pogue’s Basics series.
+David Pogue is the host of twenty science specials on PBS NOVA, a five-time Emmy Award–winning technology and science correspondent for CBS Sunday Morning, and a New York Times bestselling author.

 Get our latest book recommendations, author news, and competitions right to your inbox.

 Thank you for signing up, fellow book lover!

 Tell us what you like and we'll recommend books you'll love.